 Impact evaluations provide empirical evidence showing whether development interventions result in measurable impact and greater aid effectiveness.

-While there is a large body of empirical work on the effects of economic growth and human capital development on poverty reduction, there is little evidence on the development effectiveness of individual projects and programs.
-A more systematic measurement of project/program outcomes through impact evaluation supports evidence-based policymaking and helps development partners design and implement further assistance more effectively.
-ADB recognizes that impact evaluation will help ADB and its developing member countries (DMCs) to assess the consequences of development initiatives and help allocate limited resources more efficiently, guide the design of more effective interventions, and enable evidence-based policy dialogue.
+Although impact evaluation is a growing field, there remains little evidence about the contribution of individual infrastructure projects and programs, which receive a majority of ADB’s finance, to development goals.
+Moreover, there are many choices and assumptions that underpin the designs of projects in all sectors, of which few are empirically tested.
+More systematic measurement of project/program outcomes through impact evaluation supports evidence-based policymaking and helps development partners design and implement projects more effectively.
+ADB recognizes that impact evaluation will help ADB and its developing member countries (DMCs) allocate limited resources more efficiently, guide the design of more effective interventions and enable evidence-based policy.

-In line with the agenda on managing for development results and to mainstream impact evaluation in the project cycle, ADB approved in 2010 a technical assistance on Implementing Impact Evaluation at ADB (TA 7680).
+In line with its priority on managing for development results and mainstreaming impact evaluation in the project cycle, ADB approved the following technical assistance projects.

 - Conference on Impact Evaluation: Methods, Practices, and Lessons